redhat-developer/rhdh-plugins/CONTRIBUTING.md

 > Note: the above commands assume you've run `yarn install` before hand or recently

-Each plugin/package has its own API Report which means you might see more then one file updated or created depending on your changes.
+Each plugin/package has its own API Report which means you might see more than one file updated or created depending on your changes.
 These changes will then need to be committed as well.

 ## Submitting a Pull Request